kwalker231/virtual_drag_drop_opencv/README.md

   open up Command Prompt under the same folder and run the following command: <br />
     conda env create --file environment.yml <br />
   after it is created, set virtual environment to "virtualDragDrop" <br />

+Packages Need to Be Installed: numpy keyboard opencv-python mediapipe